 - Local older people – mainly from Chorlton, Chorlton Park and the Whalley Range area.

-- Our users often have little or no local family and need support to engage in activities to remain independent
+- Some users often have little or no local family support and benefit from being able to engage in activities they enjoy and be able to remain independent

-- The majority of our users are women, but more older men are getting involved as we broaden the range of activities
+- Whilst the majority of our users are women, more older men are getting involved as we broaden the range of activities

 - We are not able to support older people with complex needs (ring for more details)